[?] Subscribe To This Site

 Science for kids: How to raise a science-minded child

 Science for kids?
 Surely it begins at home.
-When a child grows up in a science-friendly home, he’s encouraged to ask questions, think critically, experiment, explain his reasoning, read, write, create models, and watch science programs on TV.
+When kids grow up in science-friendly homes, they are encouraged to ask questions, think critically, experiment, explain their reasoning, read, write, create models, and watch science programs on TV.

 Studies also suggest that kids learn more when they are required to explain their own reasoning.

 And, if you are looking for specific content to teach, check out these science activities for preschoolers, as well as my articles about teaching biology to older kids.
-So far, these articles include
+These articles include

-In addition, I have reviewed the best advice from cognitive psychologist Rochel Gelman about teaching science to young children.
-And I discuss the ways that popular media and textbooks may actually thwart the development of critical thinking in children.
+In addition, I have reviewed advice from cognitive psychologist Rochel Gelman about teaching science to young children, and I discuss the ways that popular media and textbooks may actually thwart the development of critical thinking in children.

-I also think it’s a good idea to keep kids abreast of science in the news.
 When kids follow breaking news stories, they may feel more personally connected to science.
-Science news is also an opportunity for kids to consider the process of science--how new data may support or challenge old ideas.
+Science news is also an opportunity for kids to consider the process of science–how new data may support or challenge old ideas.

 For the latest stories, check out Science News magazine, which has this fun online database of articles about science for kids.